Issues in Ethics: Public Announcements and Public Statements

 • describe services, credentials, qualifications, clinical specialty certification, facilities, staff, and products dispensed in a factual, nonevaluative manner; and

-• use appropriate and accurate terminology.
+• use appropriate, accurate terminology.

 Individuals should not